simonc312/Dancebook/README.md

 *OR*

-Follow these steps to run google app engine development server
+Follow these steps to run google app engine PHP development server Which should be run when evaluating website before pushing to app engine production site.

 1) Follow steps for installing [Google App Engine SDK for PHP] [1]